KaidenHsu/KaidenHsu/README.md

 - 🌱 I’m currently learning everything.
-- 📫 How to reach me: email me or contact me in Twitter.
+- 📫 How to reach me: email me or contact me on Twitter.
 - ⚡ 2022 Goals: Contribute more on Github.